 I received the above queries from one of my readers and it coincides with an article I read in Yahoo Singapore recently about underemployment rate of local graduates.
 To me, this is a timely topic for me to dwell on because in a few more years, I will hit the forties bracket.
 Sooner or later, I may face the predicament or prospect of being retrenched from my job, so I think it is worthwhile to reflect and examine this issue now before it really impact me big time later on in my life.

 To put things into perspective, the Singapore employment landscape has changed over the years.
 In the 80s and 90s, if you had tertiary qualifications, you would unlikely be fearful of the word “downsize” in your company because back then, there were not so many graduates with 10 – 15 years of working experiences in the job market.
 But times had changed.
-Nowadays,
+Nowadays, the market is glutted with graduates from local and overseas, private and public universities.

 - A comprehensive research database, covering stock fundamentals for all SGX-listed companies